 HTC U 11 Review

 Design – The HTC U11 is a new series.
 We were used to seeing the M Series and seems like those days are gone.
 We saw a preview of what the U Series is like with the HTC U Ultra, which in my opinion was a solid device.
 They even carried over the Sapphire Blue.
-The color and glass is where HTC designers spent a lot of thought.
+The color and glass are where HTC designers spent a lot of thought.
 They didn’t want to just give a flat color, but to give an experience when looking at the back glass.

 The U11 comes in Amazing Silver, Brilliant Black, Sapphire Blue, Ice White, and Solar Red.
 In person, the most impressive color is the Solar Red, even though it’s not the one I would pick to purchase.
 The Solar Red shines like the sun with red, orange, and gold tones.
 One angle looks red and the other glimmers like a shiny gold bar.
 It’s pretty cool how they designed this.
 The other colors have unique features as well.
 The Ice White looks like a pearl, Brilliant Black has a green hue, and Amazing Silver isn’t a typical silver at all.